SorryForYourLoss/Prism-Files/lib/README.md

 <b> UPLOAD CUSTOM AVATARS </b>

-# Add your custom avatar in this folder
+# Add your custom avatar in this folder.